-Line 45 - Veterans' Donations Fund
+Line 42 - Veterans' Donations Fund

 You may give some or all of your refund to the Veterans' Donations Fund.
 You may also give more than your entire refund.
+If you send in additional money with your return, include that amount on line 47.
+Enter the amount you want to donate on line 42.